-4.3.3.
+4.3.4.
 Planning Entity

-4.3.3.1.
+4.3.4.1.
 Planning Entity Annotation

 A planning entity is a JavaBean (POJO) that changes during solving, for example a Queen that changes to another row.
 A planning problem has multiple planning entities, for example for a single n queens problem, each Queen is a planning entity.
-But there's usually only 1 planning entity class, for example the Queen class.
+But there is usually only one planning entity class, for example the Queen class.